BrianWill/japanese_vocab/writing.md

 From personal experience, I can say that attempting to memorize all of the kanji up front through drills is a terrible idea.
 At most, you should learn your first 200 or 300 kanji through drills, but thereafter you should simply focus on the kanji that come up in your reading and listening material.

-Understand that **reading a word does not require fully “knowing” its kanji!** In practice, most words spelt with kanji are recognized as a whole, not by their individual kanji.
+Understand that **reading a word does not require fully 'knowing' its kanji!** In practice, most words spelt with kanji are recognized as a whole, not by their individual kanji.
 So instead of trying to memorize individual kanji on their own, you should focus on learning kanji in the context of the words you learn.
 When looking up a word, note the relevant meanings and pronunciations of the individual kanji, but otherwise don't study or drill the kanji on their own.

 ---